 We need your help, learn the threats and challenges effecting sharks and the oceans.
-Your actions make all the difference!
+Your actions, though they may seem small, make all the difference!

+- Check your Labels!
 Read labels on your household items and ensure they contain no shark ingredients; generally found in cosmetics and supplement items.
 By boycotting products that use shark materials you decrease fishing demand and save more sharks in the future.
+Know that we as individuals can make changes as we can but we also need to equally hold large companies and industries accountable for the damage they cause- it is vital in creating and funding more sustainable solutions for the future!

-Additionally, avoid using single-use plastics (items like plastic or paper cups, bags, straws, or plastic utensils).
-Bring that reusable coffee mug to work or pack your groceries home in a reusable bag over using plastic or paper alternatives.
+- Avoid single-use plastics as much as possible (items like plastic or paper cups, bags, straws, one-time use bottles, food wrappers, utensils, etc).
+Bring that reusable coffee mug to work or pack your groceries home in a reusable bags over using plastic alternatives.

 Sharing is Caring-

 Using your social media account to spread awareness and brag about the cool gear you just got from Sphyrnas, helps build a conservation network.
-Sign e-petitions or follow key legislation or representatives that are making strides to protect and save our environment.
+Sign e-petitions (active campaigns live in our blog!) and stay in aware of key legislation and your local representatives that are making strides to protect and save our environment.
+Your vote and your voice matters!

 Just Keep Swimming-